 Is it irresponsible to teach our children about drones?

-Written by Dr Karen Joyce, She Flies Education Director and James Cook University Academic
+Written by Dr Karen Joyce, She Maps Education Director and James Cook University Academic

 I was an Engineer in the Australian Army so I am well aware of how the military uses drones.
 And I understand that not everyone agrees with their use in the battlespace.
 That’s ok, but it doesn’t mean that that is the only way the technology is deployed.
 I love talking to people about how I use drones as part of my research, as for many it is a real eye opener.
 I have lost count of the number of times that people have said ‘wow, I had no idea you could use them for that!’
 So what exactly is ‘that’?
 What do I use my drones for?

 As a geographer and environmental scientist, I use cameras on drones to map and monitor the environment around us.
 They help me see our precious ecosystems, monitor their health, and understand changes over time.
 Largely my work is on the Great Barrier Reef.
 Have you heard of coral bleaching?
 Well drones are one of the best tools we can use to map exactly where this is happening.
 Can you believe that we have nearly 3,000 reefs within the Great Barrier Reef, yet we don’t even know how much live coral we have on them?
 I am using my drones to help answer this question (have a look at my recent TEDx for more information).